PySimpleGUI/PySimpleGUI/readme_creator/markdown input files/2_readme.md

 This demo shows you code similar to the code used in this section of the documentation.
 Use this Browser program!
 It will make finding examples ***much easier***!

+See the section up above on the pip-installable version of the demos (search for - `psgdemos`) to get the super-quick method of getting the demo programs and the Demo Browser.

 ### The `values` Variable - Return values as a list